alexanian/socratic-form-microscopy/_posts/2017-06-18-six-steps-to-a-daily-writing-habit.md

 <h3>Step 6: Success Spiral</h3>
 This is the part where everything starts to come together.
 When you get here, guilt based motivation is but a dim memory.
 You write because you want to.
 Beeminder helps keep you on track, but you're more likely to spend a bit of extra time writing to see the spike in your graphs than you are because you'll derail otherwise.

-When you get to this point (or earlier, depending on how you like to work), something like <a href="https://complice.co/">Complice</a> can really help you make the most of all your motivation.
-Complice helps you tie your daily actions into the set long- and medium-term goals you've set.
-It has a kickass Beeminder integration that makes Beeminding as easy checking off a box.
-It has integrated Pomodoro timers for tracking how much time you work (and can send the results to Beeminder).
-It allows you and a friend to sign up as accountability buddies and see what each other get done <a id="w-t-4" href="#w-b-4">[4]</a>.
+When you get to this point (or earlier, depending on how you like to work), something like[^4].
 And it shows you how much work you've done in the past, allowing you to use the "<a href="https://www.writersstore.com/dont-break-the-chain-jerry-seinfeld/">don't break the chain</a>" productivity hack if it works for you (it works for me).

 {% include image.html src="/wp-content/uploads/complice-timeline-768x49.png" alt="" caption="The last few weeks of my writing goal in Complice.
 For two of the days in the pictured period, I only wrote because I couldn't bear to lose my streak of days where I'd hit my writing goal." %}